How do I qualify to become a Peer Tutor? What do I need to submit?

 I am an International Student and I do not have a Social Insurance Number (SIN).
 How do I get one?

-Please apply in person at one of the local Service Canada Centres:
+Please inquire online or in person at one of the local Service Canada Centres (note: some locations may be temporarily closed).

 - 5853 Peer Street, Niagara Falls, ON L2G 5Z9